geonetwork/doc/source/install-guide/configuring-database.rst

 Setting configuration properties via environment variables is common in container environments such as Docker.
 2 options exist:

 #.
-Add the parameters directly to the Java environment by substituting JAVA_OPTS
+Add the parameters directly to the Java environment by substituting JAVA_OPTS.

    .. code-block:: text

         docker run --rm --name gn -p 8080:8080 -e JAVA_OPTS=" -Dgeonetwork.db.type=postgres
             -Djdbc.database=example
             -Djdbc.database=example
             -Djdbc.username=example
             -Djdbc.password=xxx
             -Djdbc.host=localhost
             -Djdbc.port=5432" geonetwork:latest

+#.
+Set an exact environment variable including '.'.
    Many of the GeoNetwork configuration parameters contain a dot, which is a challenge for substitution via environment variables.
-    Docker is an exception here, it provides a mechanism to allow dots in environment parameters.
+   Docker is an exception here, it provides a mechanism to allow dots in environment variables.

-#.
-Set an exact environment variable including '.' (possible in docker only).

    .. code-block:: text